-To provide a balanced approach with representation from all stakeholders, especially those who are traditionally underserved by past and current transportation programs, facilities, or services, WFRC will make concerted effort to search for and consider the needs of all stakeholders.
+To provide a balanced approach with representation from all stakeholders, especially those who are traditionally underserved by past and current transportation programs, facilities, or services, WFRC will make a concerted effort to search for and consider the needs of all stakeholders.

-WFRC's community outreach coordinator, as well as its staff, will actively seek opportunities to engage with local, state, and federal officials; Environmental Justice populations, including but not limited to low-income, minority, persons with disabilities, and senior citizen groups; organizations, including environmental and historic preservation; community councils; chambers of commerce; transit unions and users groups; service clubs; news media representatives; and members of the public.
+WFRC staff, will actively seek opportunities to engage with local, state, and federal officials; WFRC Committees; Transportation, land use, environmental, and community groups; Universities and community colleges; Landholding and industry groups; Chambers of Commerce and Local Businesses; Resource Agencies; and members of the public.

-More specifically, during the four-year RTP process, WFRC will facilitate targeted outreach to organizations that represent the aforementioned Environmental Justice groups, such as hosting community organization workshops.
-These workshops will allow representatives from diverse organizations and communities to share existing transportation challenges and ideas to improve access to employment, services, and educational opportunities, as well as to review and provide input on projects and strategies within the RTP.
+More specifically, during the four-year RTP process, WFRC will facilitate targeted outreach to organizations that represent the aforementioned Environmental Justice groups, such as hosting community organization workshops as well as the 2022 established Wasatch Choice Community Advisory Committee, detailed below.
+These community workshops will allow representatives from diverse organizations and communities to share existing transportation challenges and ideas to improve access to employment, services, and educational opportunities, as well as to review and provide input on projects and strategies within the RTP.
 WFRC will use these workshops as a means to garner information regarding existing barriers to access to opportunities, and the ways in which transportation and land use strategies can address the needs of the communities these groups represent.
-The outreach process will also help to identify any potential disparate impacts that projects within the RTP may impose on vulnerable communities throughout the region.
-Vulnerable communities are areas with above average concentrations of minority, low-income, and/or zero-car households.
-Vulnerable communities are identified as census tracts that are outside one standard deviation for one of following measures: low-income populations (> 25%), minority population (>40%), and/or zero-car households (>10%).
+The outreach process will also help to identify any potential disparate impacts that projects within the RTP may impose on Underserved communities throughout the region.
+Underserved communities are areas with above average concentrations of minority. low-income, and/or zero-car households.
+Underserved communities are identified as census tracts that are outside one standard deviation for one of following measures: low-income populations (> 25%), minority population (>40%), and/or zero-car households (>10%).

 In addition to hands-on workshops, WFRC strives to make all short- and long-range plans accessible to the Wasatch Front community at critical steps in the planning process through the administration of online interactive maps.
 These maps allow community members to access, view, and provide project-specific and general input within the web application.
 Maps are provided in English and Spanish formats when applicable/possible, and advertised via WFRC's website, social media platforms, email distribution list, and legal notices.

-After the completion of the four-year RTP process, WFRC will distribute a survey to or meet with key stakeholders and community organizations to assess the effectiveness of its public participation process.
-WFRC will then use the feedback received to improve its public involvement, if applicable.
-Additionally, WFRC will maintain and continue to expand the list of individuals and organizations who are interested in transportation issues.
+After the completion of the four-year RTP process, WFRC will meet with key stakeholders to assess the effectiveness of its public participation process.
+WFRC will then use the feedback received to make improvements if need be.